Lennox333/Cloudproject/server/A2_response_to_criteria.md

 ### S3 Pre-signed URLs

-- **S3 Bucket names:**
+- **S3 Bucket names:** n11772891-a2
-- **Video timestamp:**
+- **Video timestamp:2:51
 - **Relevant files:**
-    -
+    - s3.js

 ### In-memory cache

-- **ElastiCache instance name:**
+- **ElastiCache instance name:** a2-gr41
-- **What data is being cached?:** [eg. Thumbnails from YouTube videos obatined from external API]
+- **What data is being cached?:** pre-signed urls of videos, admin status
-- **Why is this data likely to be accessed frequently?:** [ eg. Thumbnails from popular YouTube videos are likely to be shown to multiple users ]
+- **Why is this data likely to be accessed frequently?:** In case of having thousands of users, caching them until urls or user token expires will reduce the loading time.
+The longer the expiry time, the greater it avoids repeated url/token regeration.
-- **Video timestamp:**
+- **Video timestamp:2:07
 - **Relevant files:**
-    -
+    - cache.js

 ### Core - Statelessness

-- **What data is stored within your application that is not stored in cloud data services?:** [eg. intermediate video files that have been transcoded but not stabilised]
+- **What data is stored within your application that is not stored in cloud data services?:** None, all temporary data, such as presigned URLs and admin status, is stored in AWS-managed cache services (ElastiCache) rather than in the application itself.
+The transcodes was uploaded directly from ffmpeg via multipart s3 upload
-- **Why is this data not considered persistent state?:** [eg. intermediate files can be recreated from source if they are lost]
+- **Why is this data not considered persistent state?:** The application does not depend on this cache for correctness; losing the cache does not result in data loss
-- **How does your application ensure data consistency if the app suddenly stops?:** [eg. journal used to record data transactions before they are done.
-A separate task scans the journal and corrects problems on startup and once every 5 minutes afterwards. ]
+- **How does your application ensure data consistency if the app suddenly stops?:** No permanent state resides in the app; all critical data is persisted in cloud services (S3, Cognito, Dynamo).
+On restart, cached presigned URLs and admin status are repopulated.
 - **Relevant files:**
-    -
+    - utils/**

 ### Graceful handling of persistent connections